Places to Visit Close to Aachen

 Maastricht combines charm with indulgence.
 You can stroll through its medieval streets or visit Bonnefanten Museum (€15), enjoy riverside dining at Michelin-starred restaurants, or shop at unique boutiques.
 Our favorite cafe for people and dog-watching is De Gouverneur.
 It is usually packed, but it is worth waiting for a table to become available!

 Tip: Take advantage of Dutch train deals for cheaper travel.
 Taking Bus 350 is a convenient and scenic way to reach Maastricht.
 The bus runs up to four times per hour, starting early in the morning and continuing until late evening.
 The journey takes about one hour and passes through picturesque towns like Vaals, Gulpen, and Valkenburg.
-Tickets can be purchased directly from the driver (card only), via transit apps, or with the Dutch OV-Chipkaart, which is available at Aachen’s main station.
+Tickets can be purchased directly from the driver (card only), via transit apps, or with the Dutch OV-Chipkaart.

 For day trips, consider the "Limburg day ticket" for a cost-effective round trip.
 If you have a Deutschland-Ticket, it covers your travel until Aachen; from there, you'll need a separate ticket for the cross-border section to Maastricht.